mzguntalan/zephyr/README.md

 One more thing, this library was heavily inspired by Haiku, and so `params` is a dictionary whose leaves are Arrays.
 Zephyr, uses the same convention.

+## New Features not on the README yet

+- tags : A way to update weights in a more precise manner.
+Example: update weights differently depending how deep they are in a layer; update different subnetworks differently; so on. (it's rare to this so I don't have an example here, but it is possible in zephyr)

 ## Installation

 ```bash